tesujimath/qlsync/README.md

     $ python setup.py install

-or (my preference) build yourself an RPM, example given for v0.4.2.
+or (my preference) build yourself an RPM directly from the downloaded tarball, for example (depending on version and download directory):
-First put the tarball in `~/rpmbuild/SOURCES`, then extract the spec file somewhere and build it:

-    $ tar xaf ~/rpmbuild/SOURCES/qlsync-0.4.2.tar.gz --strip-components=1 qlsync-0.4.2/qlsync.spec
-    $ rpmbuild -ba qlsync.spec
+    $ rpmbuild -ta ~/Downloads/qlsync-0.4.2.tar.gz

-This requires that you are already setup to build RPMs, so if you don't already know how to build an RPM, this probably isn't for you.
+This requires that you are already setup to build RPMs.
-;-)

 Basic Usage
 ===========